Yokosuka B4Y: Design and development

-In 1932, the Imperial Japanese Navy issued a requirement for a new carrier-borne attack aircraft.
-Aichi, Mitsubishi and Nakajima responded to this requirement and each built a prototype.
-None of these aircraft were deemed satisfactory, and the service thus issued in 1934 a new requirement, 9-Shi, for a more capable aircraft to replace the obsolescent Yokosuka B3Y.
+The origins of the Yokosuka B4Y can be traced back to 1932 and the issuing of a requirement by the Imperial Japanese Navy (IJN) for a new carrier-borne attack aircraft.
+While Aichi, Mitsubishi and Nakajima each responded to this requirement and built a prototype, none of these aircraft were deemed to be satisfactory.
+Accordingly, in 1934, the IJN issued the 9-Shi requirement, which urgently called for a more capable aircraft to replace the obsolescent Yokosuka B3Y, which had proved to be thoroughly unreliable operationally.
+The Yokosuka Naval Air Technical Arsenal was amongst the organisations that opted to respond; its submission was designed primarily by Sanae Kawasaki.